EduardoAQuirozG/weather-app/README.md

 5.- git status -> checks the status of the files (modified, new, etc...)
 6.- heroku keys:add -> Adds the public ssh public key created on the computer by git 7.- git init -> Inicialice a new local git
+8.- nodemon src/app.js -e js,hbs -> This helps to execute a server with the app.js and also provides a constant update on the code you edit by including -e and then the extensions